wookey-project/ewok-kernel/doc/syscalls/sys_init.rst

 Mapping devices in memory
 """""""""""""""""""""""""
-A task cannot currently map simultaneously more than 4 devices in memory (this is an architectural constraint on ARM cortex M, which was Ewok first target).
+Due to MPU constraints on Cortex-M, a task can not map simultaneously more than 4 devices in memory.

-If one need to manage more than this number of devices, the task should use the syscall ``sys_cfg(CFG_DEV_MAP|CFG_DEV_UNMAP)`` to voluntary map the desires devices.
+If one need to manage more devices, the task should use the syscall ``sys_cfg(CFG_DEV_MAP|CFG_DEV_UNMAP)`` to voluntary map the desires devices.
 Note that those syscalls can be used only if ``map_mode`` field of the ``device_t`` structure is set to ``DEV_MAP_VOLUNTARY``.
 The task need a specific permission to do this (set in the *menuconfig* kernel menu).

 Using GPIOs